-If you miss an in-person class session, you may be able to attend via Zoom and access course materials on BbLearn.
+If you miss an in-person class session, you will be able to attend via Zoom.
 Documentation (a doctor's note) for medical excuses is not required; instead, email me to make arrangements to submit any missed work and make plans to use Zoom and/or online course materials to stay current with the course schedule.